Excerpts From ‘Universal Virtue Bodhisattva’s Practices’ [And] Vows’ Chapter:

-[Samantabhadra Bodhisattva told the youth Good Wealth (Sudhanakumâra)]: ‘Furthermore, good man!
-Speaking [of] repentance of karmic obstacles, Bodhisattvas [are] personally mindful [thus],
+[Samantabhadra Bodhisattva told the youth Good Wealth (Sudhanakumâra)]: ‘Furthermore, good man, speaking [of] that, [of] repenting [of] karmic obstacles, Bodhisattvas [should] personally recite,

 [Verse (For) Repentance]